okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 When you want to restrict access to an API based on the calling application, you can create an [access policy](/docs/reference/api/authorization-servers/#policy-object).

 Access policies are also good when you need scopes in addition to the [reserved scopes](/docs/reference/api/oidc/#scopes) that are created with any Okta authorization server.
 For example, to improve compatibility for an application, you can return additional profile information for the user by [creating custom scopes with corresponding claims](/docs/guides/customize-authz-server/main/#create-scopes) that tie them to a piece of user information.

 When you want to restrict access to an API based on the calling application, you can create an [access policy](/docs/reference/api/authorization-servers/#policy-object).

-Access policies are also good when you need scopes in addition to the [reserved scopes](/docs/reference/api/oidc/#scopes) that are created with any Okta authorization server.
-For example, to improve compatibility for an application, you can return additional profile information for the user by [creating custom scopes with corresponding claims](/docs/guides/customize-authz-server/main/#create-scopes) that tie them to a piece of user information.

 ## How policies work